whess96/SeniorThesis/MeetingNotes/10-27_Rowley.md

 ## Todo
 Try to order hardware before break

+Deliverables:
+* info on transmitter
-Deliverables: info on transmitter, getting basic information back from Vicon (position of one marker), be able to measure latency based on a tracking marker.
+* getting basic information back from Vicon (position of one marker)
+* be able to measure latency based on a tracking marker.